ONLINE CLASSES WITH A DIFFERENCE

 Week 5, Oriental Carpets: Focus on Oriental carpets and their designs with an esteemed collector and connoisseur who is generous with sharing his knowledge.
 Our guest speaker will give us an overview and go on to examine significant carpets such as the Pazyryk, the Ardabil and the sickle leaf carpet that recently sold for 33,765,000 dollars to discern influences and development of geometric, floral and animal motifs, patterns and repeats.

 Week 6, Smooth Satin: Of the three basic weaves, plain weave, twills and satins, satins are the most misunderstood.
 Yet luxury textiles such as Damasks and Lampas are made using this weave structure, perfected in France.
 Acquire a solid understanding of satin and sateens by analyzing a sample with a linen tester and weaving on a simple frame loom so that you can go on to understand more complex structures and Jacquard textiles.

 REGISTRATION IS NOW CLOSED.
 NEXT DATES WILL BE POSTED SOON.

 Materials are at the charge of students.
 This can vary from $70 to $150 depending on the choices you make.
 A materials supply list will be provided to registered students.
 Zoom links will be sent a week before classes begin.

 Experimental Archeological Project

-Stay tuned for details regarding an experimental archeological project that Dr. Splitstoser and Karthika are planning.
+Stay tuned for details regarding an experimental archeological project with Dr. Splitstoser, Catharine Ellis and Karthika